 Cheap Hotels in San Francisco: Are you looking for private accommodations instead of youth hostels in San Francisco?
 This list includes some of the best cheap hotels in San Francisco.
-All are centrally located, yet clean and budget friendly.
+All are centrally located, clean, and budget friendly.

-Motels in San Francisco: If you are looking to save a little money, you might want to check out these low cost motels.
-Many are located in the
+Motels in San Francisco: If you are looking to save a little money, you might want to check out these low-cost motels.
+Many offer free parking and accept pets.

 Discount Flights: Click through to find tips on how to save on your flights to SFO.

-Self Guided Walking Tours: Do you want to see it all, but save a little money?
+Self-Guided Walking Tours: Do you want to see it all without buying expensive tours?
 Here you will find a list of the top self-guided walking tours.
 You can choose from a list of audio or map guided tours.

 Best Bars: San Francisco's nightlife is diverse with hundreds of bars.
-Discover a list of my top ten favorites.
+Discover a list of my favorites all around town.